 AWIA Compliance: Assessing Risks, Developing Emergency Response Plans

 Planning for the worst may seem like a pessimistic view to hold but preparing for identified risks is essential to reduce potential disruption or, even worse, contamination of a public water supply.
-The Environmental Protection Agency (EPA) is requiring utilities to conduct risk and resiliency assessment (RRA) and prepare an Emergency Response Plan (ERP) in accordance with the American Water Infrastructure Act (AWIA) passed into law in October 2018.
+The Environmental Protection Agency (EPA) is requiring utilities to conduct risk and resiliency assessment (RRA) and prepare an Emergency Response Plan (ERP) in accordance with the America's Water Infrastructure Act (AWIA) passed into law in October 2018.
 (Discover more about the AWIA and upcoming regulations here.)

 Both vital for a well-prepared utility, a risk assessment identifies and helps prioritize different vulnerabilities, while an ERP assigns actions to mitigate these risks as well as builds relationships and communication strategies through planned partnerships with other utility departments, law enforcement and public health officials.
 Resiliency assessments help the utility identify how long it could take to bounce back from hazard damage.
 If everyone knows the plan, any anticipated risks can be prepared for to potentially limit catastrophic damage.